TownLake/blog-samrhea-legacy/content/posts/2023/2023-02-19-under-attack-dns-filter/index.md

 ![Rules Test](./media/rules-test.jpg)

+Now that I have confirmed that this works I'll go ahead and disable the rule and save it for a time when I might need it.

 ## What's next?

 The most fun part about working on Cloudflare One is that every customer we have works towards a different, unique mission but shares one thing in common - no one wanted to get phished today.
 No team woke up hoping for a ransomware attack.
 Each organization and enterprise would rather spend their time focused on their goals.
 We give them the tools to do that.

 Adopting a security model like this one means something unnerving has happened and I hope that is not the case for anyone.
-However, this can be a pretty powerful tool during those chaotic early innings while a team figures out what is going on.
+However, this can be a pretty powerful tool during those chaotic early innings while a team figures out the nature of the attack.